SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 STEWARDSHIP PROGRAM The purpose of this program is to provide students (PreK-8) with the opportunity to make a difference in our church and surrounding communities through various service and support programs.
 Each grade will participate in a pre-planned fall and spring service project.
 A parent coordinator will be assigned to each class and oversee the organization and participation of each project.
 All grades have been assigned a specific area of stewardship emphasis.

-ST PAUL’S PARENTS’ ASSOCIATION (SPPA) The St. Paul’s Parent Association has been highly involved in improving our school.
+- ST PAUL’S CATHOLIC SCHOOL PARENTS’ ASSOCIATION (SPPA) The St. Paul’s Parent Association has been highly involved in improving our school.
 All parents are members and are expected to actively participate.
 Meetings are scheduled monthly and the dates are printed on the monthly calendar.
-Parents are responsible for some fundraising projects.
+Parents are responsible for fundraising projects.

 STUDENT EVALUATION Grading System